George Floyd protests in Illinois

 There were a series of George Floyd protests in Illinois.
 Demonstrations and protests were held in at least 30 communities around the state, with major demonstrations happening in Chicago.
+The vast majority of demonstrations were peaceful, though there were several instances of property damage or violence attributed to demonstrators or counter-protesters, the worst of which occurred in Aurora.
+In some cities, curfews were issued or orders released advising residents to avoid the areas in which protests were taking place.

 Locations

 Aurora

 On the night of May 31, rioters in Aurora looted shops and set a series of fires throughout the suburb's downtown area, already financially debilitated by the COVID-19 lockdown.
 Police responded by firing tear gas and shooting rubber bullets at the crowd, which reached about 500 people in size at its height.
 The demonstrators, in turn, hurled pieces of concrete and other items at officers.
 Besides plundering local businesses, the crowds set fire to three police vehicles, a bank drive-thru, and a Family Dollar location.
 A gas tank on one squad car exploded, and flames consumed the entire vehicle.

 Barrington

 On June 6, hundreds gathered in Citizens Park to protest police brutality and other issues in the black community.